meteor-useraccounts/core/Guide.md

 Well, actually there is many, used inside `atForm`...

-...plus one another: `atNavButton` which is currently at an experimental stage, but which can be used inside navbars to get a basic sign-in sign-out button which changes text and behaviour based on the user status.
+...plus one another: `atNavButton` which can be used inside navbars to get a basic sign-in sign-out button which changes text and behaviour based on the user status (to get it working your should set up at least a signIn route, see [Routing](#routing))

 <a name="basic-customization"/>